sweetest-framework/sweetest/GUIDELINES.md

 Offering is a different concept than requiring: that you offer the framework how to come to a certain dependency type doesn't mean it's configured to deliver it.
 E.g. you may `offerReal<AuthManager> { ... }` but forget to call `requireReal<AuthManager>()` somewhere in your test system.
 As a consequence you'll end up with a mock nevertheless.

-To avoid this in most cases you might just use the `offerXRequired` family of functions:
+But in order to avoid this problem consider using just the `offerXRequired` family of functions, as it caters for the most common use case:

 ```kotlin
 offerRealRequired<AuthManager> { AuthManager(myBackendGateway, mySessionStore) }
 offerMockRequired<AuthManager> { FakeAuthManager() }
 ```

 The reason for being able to just "offer" something without actually putting it to use is that steps classes can also be seen as libraries which define how to create a real or mocked version of a type, where the decision what to pick finally can happen elsewhere.
-To keep things simple, in most cases `offerMockRequired` and `offerRealRequired` should do the trick though.
+To keep things simple, in most cases `offerMockRequired` and `offerRealRequired` does the trick though.

 ##### Distinguish mock and real correctly

-Please make sure you distinguish mock and real correctly: when you're using the production type as it's used in your product, please consider it real.
+Make sure to distinguish mock and real correctly: when you're using the production type as it's used in your product, consider it real.
 Everything else that is specific to your test system like mocks, spies and fakes should fall under the "mock" category for sweetest.

 #### Special case: abstract types and type hierarchies